Suva: Municipal government

-Suva has municipal status and, until 2009, was governed by a lord mayor and a 20-member city council.
-The Suva City Council was the municipal law-making body of the city of Suva, Fiji's capital.
+Suva has municipal status and until 2009 was governed by a lord mayor and a 20-member city council.
+The Suva City Council was the municipal law-making body of the city of Suva.
 It consisted of 20 councillors, elected for three-year terms from four multi-member constituencies, called wards.
-Councillors were elected by residents, landowners, and representatives of corporations owning or occupying taxable property in Suva, councillors in turn elect, from among their own members, a lord mayor and deputy lord mayor, who served one-year terms and were eligible for re-election.
+Councillors were elected by residents, landowners, and representatives of corporations owning or occupying taxable property in Suva.
+Councillors in turn elected, from among their own members, a lord mayor and deputy lord mayor, who served one-year terms and were eligible for reelection.

-However, in 2009, the military-backed interim Fijian government dismissed all municipal government officials throughout Fiji and appointed special administrators to run the urban areas.
+In 2009, the military-backed interim Fijian government dismissed all municipal government officials and appointed special administrators to run the urban areas.
 As of 2015, elected municipal government had not been restored.
 The special administrator of Suva, along with nearby Nasinu, is Chandu Umaria, a former lord mayor of Suva.